 We look forward to working with any member of the legislature interested in ensuring that the future of redistricting is as fair, transparent and inclusive as possible.

-Claire Snyder-Hall is the director of Common Cause Delaware.
+Claire Snyder-Hall is the executive director of Common Cause Delaware.